Are you confused as to which type of HAZWOPER training your employees need to be in compliance?

 OSHA HAZWOPER 24 Hour training and certification is needed if you work in any of the following capacities:

-Why Does Classroom Training Programs Work Better Than Online Courses?
+Why Do Classroom Training Programs Work Better Than Online Courses?

 Not all HAZWOPER training is alike.
 At IDR Environmental, we believe that Classroom training is still the most effective training method because of the live, dynamic interactions between the students and the instructor.
 We believe that students will also: